monikabrzezinska05/3rd_semester_exercises/week33/prg_3_web_api/Exercises_FirstWebAPI.md

 ### Response status code

 **Task:** Manually set the response status code.
-You can do this using HttpContext.
+You can do this using HttpContext.Response.StatusCode.
 Pick an obscure status code like 418, so you don't accidentally pick the same code as the default.

 **Success criteria**: You should see the expected code client side.